nazaninbinesh/Sample-repo/README.md

 # A brief explanation of your design and architectural choices, and any challenges you encountered
-- React: React is chosen as the front-end library due to the company's requirement, its component-based architecture, and virtual DOM.
+- React: React is chosen as the front-end library.
-- TypeScript: TypeScript is used to add static typing to JavaScript, due to the company's requirement.
+- TypeScript: TypeScript is used to add static typing to JavaScript.
 - Component-based Architecture: Components are designed to be reusable and self-contained, which promotes a modular and scalable application structure.
 - Routing: Routing has been implemented to enable seamless navigation between different pages (components) of the application.
 - Styling: The project uses Tailwind CSS for styling.
-- Refactoring: Integrating a component-based architecture and routing system meant significant changes to the codebase.
-We had to refactor existing code to adapt to the new structure and ensure that components were decoupled and easily maintainable.

 # Challenges Encountered:
 - Learning Curve: Learning TypeScript, including understanding type annotations and interfaces, was challenging, whereas adopting Tailwind CSS was relatively easy.
 - Dealing with a 100K-row data, which took time to process.
 I identified potential solutions, such as reading the data in chunks and implementing pagination.
 Additionally, I considered handling this large dataset on the back-end to pass the front-end clean and lightweight data.
-- One of the challenges was the time constraint.
-The assignment required 4 to 6 hours to complete, but due to my other commitments, I couldn't dedicate more time to it, resulting in incomplete submission.

 # If applicable, a list of any additional libraries or frameworks used.
 - papaparse library installed but not used.
 It is recommended for parsing CSV to JSON due to its efficiency and ease of use.